Yes No Share to Facebook

 The Law

-As for the concern involving failure to disclose that a house is haunted, the court in the 1784773 Ontario Inc. case determined that as the statements regarding the haunted status were made jokingly and the Plaintiff was without actual evidence to prove that the house was actually haunted, the case was dismissed.
-Of course, it is interesting to wonder what the decision of the court would be if some evidence of paranormal activity was available.
+In regards to failing to disclose that a house is haunted, in the 1784773 Ontario Inc. case, it was determined that whereas the haunted house statements were made jokingly and whereas the buyer was unable to provide proof that the house was haunted, the case was dismissed.
+Accordingly, whether would find a seller liable if evidence of paranormal activity was available remains unknown.
 In another legal dispute regarding a haunted house, the case of Manitoba Free Press v.
 Nagy, [1907] S.C.R.
 340, was reviewed by the Supreme Court of Canada following allegations of that a newspaper for published an article containing suggestions that a vacant house was haunted.

 Summary Comment